HITECHCRIME/HC_OVERVIEW/README.md

 [ENGLISH SEASON EPISODES] [+NARRATIVE]

 - MOTHNODE_ CBD Regime (CBD EP)
 - MOTHNODE_ Tactical Drop Squad (CBD EP)

+### /// HC45_ MOTHNODE_ Death of Lingo EP [Research Project]

+This is a list of extinct languages of Africa, languages which have undergone language death, have no native speakers and no spoken descendant.
+There are 52 languages listed.

+- MOTHNODE_ Numidian

 # SONG & ALBUM IDEAS